Codixia/admin-dashboard/readme.md

 - [Tailwind CSS](https://tailwindcss.com/)

 ## Features
-- Authentication
+- Authentication with differents roles
-- Dashboard
+- Modular dashboard
-- User Management
+- User management
-- Role Management
+- Role/Groups management
-- Permission Management
+- Permission management
-- Settings
+- Settings for differents roles

 ## How to participate
 - Fork the repository
 - Create a new branch
-- Add your feature
+- Add your feature or fix
 - Create a pull request
-- Wait for approval
+- Wait for approval by authors
 - Merge your feature

 ## Installation